901 New York Avenue: Construction

-In June 2004, 901 New York Avenue NW was 75 percent leased, at an average cost of $36 per square foot.
+In June 2004, 901 New York Avenue NW was 75 percent leased at an average cost of $36 per square foot.
 The delivery date was changed once more to September 2004.
-The building, however, was eventually delivered in early 2005.
+The building was eventually delivered in early 2005.

 Possible convention center hotel

 Even as the building was being erected, it was threatened with demolition.
-The construction of the Walter E. Washington Convention Center left the city with very few hotels rooms to accommodate the greatly expanded number of visitors expected.
+The construction of the Walter E. Washington Convention Center left the city with very few hotel rooms to accommodate the greatly expanded number of visitors expected.
 A convention center "headquarters hotel" was urgently needed, but controversy raged for several years over where to put the hotel.
 In mid-2004, the Washington Convention and Sports Authority (WCSA) commissioned a study of potential sites.
 In the fall of 2004, the WCSA study stated that one of three options was to seize 901 New York Avenue NW and build a 1,500-room convention center hotel on the site.

 In June 2005, the Council of the District of Columbia voted to put the new convention center "headquarters hotel" west of 9th Street NW between L Street NW and Massachusetts Avenue NW.